 The problem is that it encourages me to spend more which doesn’t work well when you’re on a major frugal streak.
 For example, to use the grocery coupons I need to spend at least $50, but I’ve got in the habit of doing mini $20-30 grocery shopping trips.
-It obviously worked out a lot better when I was actively hitting up the stores in there.
+It obviously worked out a lot better when I was actively hitting up the stores in the Entertainment Book.

 In the past I was also a lot more willing to try different brands if there was a coupon, but that often led me to buying something that I just wasn’t satisfied with.
 Now that I’m getting older I’m more set in my ways.
 I end up paying a bit more to go with my trusted brands.